Electron Cyclotron Maser Emission as the Driving Mechanism in Long-Period Radio Transients: Polarisation diversity in LPRTs under the ECME framework

 These equations describe the mixing between $U$ and $V$ as the wave traverses the plasma slab.

 In the case of a small cumulative conversion depth

 one obtains the following linearised behaviour at escape:

-so that an initially purely circular state ($U_0=0$, $V_0>0$) acquires a small linear component $U/I\simeq\tau_C$.
+so that an initially purely circular state ($U_0=0$, $V_0\simeq I$) acquires a small linear component $U/I\simeq\tau_C$.

+In order to illustrate propagation-induced polarisation conversion in the ECME escape layer in a simplified manner, we have created a schematic diagram (see Fig.~\ref{fig:schematic-propagation}).
+In the left panel, a ray with wave vector $\hat{\mathbf k}$ (which denotes the local propagation direction, i.e., the tangent to the ray path) traverses a magnetised slab of thickness $D$.
+The local magnetic field $\mathbf B(s)$ is quasi-transverse to the ray (i.e., $\theta_{Bk}\simeq90^\circ$), and the angle $\theta_{Bk}(s)$ between $\mathbf B$ and $\hat{\mathbf k}$ increases monotonically along the path, representing the typical geometric evolution expected as the ray propagates through a curved dipolar field.
+For visual clarity, $\hat{\mathbf k}$ is drawn with a fixed orientation in the schematic, but the figure is not drawn in physical coordinates, and only the local angle $\theta_{Bk}(s)$ is physically meaningful.
+Thus, in this schematic picture, only the field orientation is allowed to vary.

+In the right panel, we show the evolution of the fractional circular, $V/I$, and linear, $L/I$, polarisations obtained by integrating the Stokes transfer equations through the same slab for fixed $(n_e,B,\nu_{\rm obs})$, with $\theta_{Bk}(s)$ varying but remaining in the quasi-transverse regime required for ECME.
+The conversion coefficient scales as $\rho_W\propto n_e B^{2}\sin^{2}\theta_{Bk}$.
+In the schematic shown here, where $n_e$ and $B$ are held fixed, this reduces to $\rho_W\propto\sin^{2}\theta_{Bk}$, so a gradual increase in $\theta_{Bk}$ alone is sufficient to build up a conversion depth $\tau_C$ that transforms initially circular ECME into predominantly linear polarisation.
+In realistic magnetospheres, variations in both $n_e$ and $B$ also contribute to $\rho_W(s)$; however, isolating the variation of $\theta_{Bk}(s)$ alone provides the clearest demonstration of how propagation through a magnetised slab naturally produces circular to linear conversion.

-On the other hand, in the regime with $\tau_C\sim1$, conversion is strong and the emerging radiation can be predominantly linear even if the intrinsic maser emission was purely circular.
-We note that the conversion depth $\tau_C$ increases with electron density (via $\omega_p^2$), magnetic field strength (via $\Omega_e^2$), path length, and toward lower $\nu$ (as $\omega^{-3}$) in the cold-plasma, high-frequency limit used here.
+On the other hand, in the regime with $\tau_C\sim1$, conversion is strong, and the emerging radiation can be predominantly linear even if the intrinsic maser emission was purely circular.
+We note that the conversion depth $\tau_C$ increases with electron density (via $\omega_p^2$), magnetic field strength (via $\Omega_e^2$), path length, and toward lower $\nu$ (as $\omega^{-3}$), reflecting the scaling of $\rho_W$ in the cold-plasma, high-frequency limit used here.

-To illustrate the polarisation evolution, we now integrate the reduced Stokes system (eqs.~\ref{eq:reduced_system}) for a uniform slab of thickness $L$, in which $\rho_W$ and $\rho_R$ are held constant along the ray (constant within each run, varied between runs), with $S_I=0$, $\eta_I L\ll1$, $\rho_W$ and $\rho_R$ taken from eqs.~\ref{eq:rhos_cold}, and $\theta_{Bk}=85^{\circ}$, so that $\rho_R$ is small but not equal to zero.
+To illustrate the polarisation evolution, we now integrate the reduced Stokes system (Eqs.~\ref{eq:reduced_system_a}-\ref{eq:reduced_system_d}) for a uniform slab of thickness $D$, in which $\rho_W$ and $\rho_R$ are held constant along the ray (constant within each run, varied between runs), with $\mathbf{S}_{\rm em}=0$, $\eta_I D\ll1$, $\rho_W$ and $\rho_R$ taken from Eqs.~\eqref{eq:rhos_cold}, and $\theta_{Bk}=85^{\circ}$, so that $\rho_R$ is small but finite.

 The initial conditions $(I_0,Q_0,U_0,V_0)=(1,0,0,1)$ represent 100 per cent circular ECME at the base of the propagation region, which correspond to $s=0$.
 For the runs shown in Fig.~\ref{fig:pol_sweeps} we vary $n_e$ and $\nu_{\rm obs}$ through their appearance in $\rho_W$ and $\rho_R$.